 Courts are more likely to dismiss charges if you are a victim of emergency circumstances beyond your control, such as a car accident or illness.
 If your flight into Nevada gets canceled, the judge may be unsympathetic and argue that you should not have waited until the last minute to comply with registration requirements.

-Therefore if you are a non-citizen facing criminal charges, you should hire a lawyer as soon as possible to try to get your charges dismissed or reduced to an offense that is definitely not removable.
+Therefore, if you are a non-citizen facing criminal charges, you should hire a lawyer as soon as possible to try to get your charges dismissed or reduced to an offense that is definitely not removable.

-8. How long do I have to register as a sex offender in Nevada?
+8. How long do I register?

-Sex Offender Level in Nevada | Length of time the offender has to register |
+Sex Offender Level in Nevada | Length of Time You Must Register |

 Tier I | 15 years, though it may be lessened to 10 years if you have been fully compliant and have not been convicted of another felony |